deadlysnowman3308/IPsploit_v2/README.md

 ### This is small tool for penetration testers.
 ```
-Please Disable Firewall when first time download and run the tool
+Please Disable Denfender and antivirus when download and run the tool
 ```

 * 20 Tool in one place